 - Can you find where the feeling ends? - Can you feel space around the feeling where there is no feeling? - Can you breathe in the feeling and breathe out with the space around the feeling?
-Keep doing that and see what happens to the feeling.
+Generally, this will ease the feeling.